mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 show_fps=true
 {{</mdf>}}

-(Windows) transparent window.
-When set to `true`, pixels of a color specified by the `transparent_color=` below will become transparent.
-The transparent part is click-through.
+(Windows) Enable / disable transparent window.
+When set to `true`, window will become transparent.
+The transparent part of the window is click-through.

+By default, it performs **color based** transparency.
+A special transparent color is temporary painted for campus background, and pixels with the color will be made transparent.
+The default transparent color is green (0.0,1.0,0.0), but can be changed by `transparent_color`.

+When `transparent_pixmap` is set to true, it performs slow-but-better **pixmap based** transparency.
+The alpha channel in the rendered picture will be directly used as window tranparent value.
+This method results always results in better transparent quality, but it is slow (extremely for large screen) and may degrades smoothness.

+While transparent, the stage background image will not be rendered.

 {{<mdf>}}
 transparent_window=false
 {{</mdf>}}

-(Windows) Specify the transparent color when `transparent_window` is `true`.
+(Windows) Change the transparent color used in the color based transparency.
 Default is `0.0,1.0,0.0` (green).
-If you want to make the background transparent, specify the same color to the campus color by `campus_color=`.

 {{<mdf>}}
 transparent_color=0.0,1.0,0.0
 {{</mdf>}}

-(Windows) Use pixmap transparent mode instead of color transparency.
-When set to  `true` with `transparent_window=true`, it will perform pixmap based transparent method using layered window instead of default color-based method as described above.
-The pixmap based method uses the alpha channel values rendered in the scene directly as transparency value, so high-quality transparency will be done without color rag, at a cost of processing speed.
+(Windows) Use pixmap-based transparent mode instead of color based.

+When set to true, it performs slow-but-better **pixmap based** transparency.
+The alpha channel in the rendered picture will be directly used as window tranparent value.
+This method results always results in better transparent quality, but it is slow and may degrades smoothness.

 {{<mdf>}}
 transparent_pixmap=false